Former French hostage says Brussels attack suspect was among his captors in Syria

 PARIS A French journalist held hostage for months in Syria said on Saturday that one of his captors was a Frenchman suspected of killing four people at the Jewish Museum in Brussels in May.

-"After the arrest of Mehdi Nemmouche I have been shown a few audovisual documents that allowed me to recognize him formally," Henin, who was freed on April 20 along with three other French journalists, told a news conference.
+"After the arrest of Mehdi Nemmouche I have been shown a few audiovisual documents that allowed me to recognise him formally," Henin, who was freed on April 20 along with three other French journalists, told a news conference.

 He said Nemmouche beat him.